To-jak/StyleGAN-nada-quick-testing-streamlit-app/README.md

 streamlit run app.py
 ```

-**Note**: this streamlit application is not developped for production, as you may face gpu memory issues if multiple users access it and train different models at the same time.
+**Note**: this streamlit application is not developped for deployment, as you may face gpu memory issues if multiple users access it and train different models at the same time.

 Under the main section, you can enter a source and target class: